feophan/tenguesta_ngoldorinwa/docs/syntx/pron/refl.md

 + **direct reflexivity**: pronouns which refer back to an element within the same clause/construction;
 + **indirect reflexivity**: pronouns in a subordinate construction (subordinate clauses, infinitive or participle constructions), which refer back to an element in the main/matrix clause (for subordination, &rarr;39.2, 39.5):

-> `Elerondo quente insen`. *Elrond said to himself*.
+> `Elerondo quente insen` *Elrond said to himself*.
 Direct reflexive: `inse` is the indirect object of `quente`, and refers to its subject.

-> `Elerondo hlasse sa Elessar quente sen`. *Elrond heard what Aragorn told him*.
-Indirect reflexive: `se` refers back to the subject of `hlasse`, but syntactically is a part of the dependent clause.
+> `Elerondo hlasse sa Elessar quente sen` *Elrond heard what Aragorn told him*.
+Indirect reflexive: `sen` refers back to the subject of `hlasse`, but syntactically is a part of the dependent clause.

 !!! tip
 	Like English, Quenya doesn't use reflexive pronouns with **introverted actions**[^3] unlike many other languages, preferring bare intransitive verbs.
 Typical extroverted verbs are transitive verbs like 'kill', 'hate', 'criticize', 'see', 'attack', and typical introverted verbs are verbs like 'wash', 'shave', 'dress', 'defend'.